ChanLIM/Noisy-Label-References/README.md

 [Class Noise vs. Attribute Noise : A Quantitative Study of Their Impacts](http://www.cse.fau.edu/~xqzhu/papers/AIR.Zhu.2004.Noise.pdf)(Zhu, AI Review 2004)

-According to the classification of label noise in \
 [Classification in the Presence of Label Noise: A Survey](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6685834)(Frenay, IEEE 2014)

 </details>